asleepace/asleepace.com/src/content/blog/santa-rally-mara-thon.md

 ---
-title: "Santa Rally Mara-thon"
+title: 'Santa Rally Mara-thon'
-description: "Marathon Digital soars over 51% this past week as inflation cools and speculation around a Bitcoin ETF rises, all in time for the holidays!"
+description: 'Marathon Digital soars over 51% this past week as inflation cools and speculation around a Bitcoin ETF rises, all in time for the holidays!'
-pubDate: "Dec 22 2023"
+pubDate: 'Dec 22 2023'
-heroImage: "/santa-rally.png"
+heroImage: '/santa-rally.png'
-author: "Colin Teahan"
+author: 'Colin Teahan'
 ---

 With only one trading day left before Christmas, it appears that Santa may have come early this year!
 At the time of writing [Marathon Digital (MARA)](https://www.mara.com/) is flirting with the **$27.00** price point and up over **52%** this week alone!